CarlosMecha/notifications/README.md

     - `application/json`: JSON payload.
 Default if the header is not provided.

-If the content type is not supported, is going to be stored as a binary array, and returned as an array of bytes.
+If the content type is not supported, is going to be stored as a binary array, and returned as an array of bytes or string, using the default encoder and decoder.

+To add custom encoders/decoders, update `mq.encoders` and `mq.decoders` with the supported format types.

 ## Configuration
 Check `config.json`.